-- link ARM code and Thumb® and Thumb-2 code - generate interworking veneers to switch processor state when required - generate inline veneers or long branch veneers, where required, to extend the range of branch instructions - perform link-time code generation (LTCG) - pass a profiling data file to the compiler to perform Profiler-guided optimizations - automatically select the appropriate standard C or C++ library variants to link with, based on the build attributes of the objects it is linking - enable you to specify the locations of code and data within the system memory map, using either a command-line option or a scatter file - perform Read/Write data compression to minimize ROM size - perform unused section elimination to reduce the size of your output image - control the generation of debug information in the output file - generate a static callgraph and list the stack usage - control the contents of the symbol table in output images - show the sizes of code and data in the output - use linker feedback to remove individual unused functions - accept GNU ld scripts, with restrictions.
+- link ARM code and 16-bit Thumb[®] and 32-bit Thumb code - generate interworking veneers to switch processor state when required - generate inline veneers or long branch veneers, where required, to extend the range of branch instructions - automatically select the appropriate standard C or C++ library variants to link with, based on the build attributes of the objects it is linking - enable you to specify the locations of code and data within the system memory map, using either a command-line option or a scatter file - perform Read/Write data compression to minimize ROM size - perform unused section elimination to reduce the size of your output image - control the generation of debug information in the output file - generate a static callgraph and list the stack usage - control the contents of the symbol table in output images - show the sizes of code and data in the output - use linker feedback to remove individual unused functions - accept GNU ld scripts, with restrictions.

-Note A 64-bit version of armlink is provided the nat can utilize the greater amount of memory available to processes on 64-bit operating systems It supports all the features that are supported by the e 32-bit version of armlink in this release.
+A 64-bit version of armlink is provided that can utilize the greater amount of memory available to processes on 64-bit operating systems.
+It supports all the features that are supported by the 32-bit version of armlink in this release.

-Changing to the 64-bit linker on page 2-7.
+• Changing to the 64-bit linker on page 2-7.

 - Demand paging on page 4-23

 - About linker feedback on page 5-7

-- About link-time code generation on page 5-11

 - Chapter 3 Linking models supported by armlink

 - Chapter 4 Image structure and generation

 - Chapter 5 Using linker optimizations

 - Chapter 6 Getting information about images

 - Chapter 7 Accessing and managing symbols with armlink

 - Chapter 8 Using scatter files

 - Chapter 9 GNU ld script support in armlink

 - Chapter 10 BPABI and SysV shared libraries and executables

 - Chapter 11 Features of the Base Platform linking model.